 Valued, growing and happy are the words Joe uses to describe their life now, a stark contrast to the darkness and hopelessness of their lives before.
-Both Michelle and Joe are learning self-worth and developing a sense of personal dignity through their volunteer work at the Mission.
-Michelle works in the accounting department and Joe is part of the maintenance crew at the Village of Hope.
+Both Michelle and Joe are learning self-worth and developing a sense of personal dignity through their volunteering at the Mission.
+Michelle is learning skills in the accounting department and Joe is part of the maintenance crew at the Village of Hope.

 Their daughter is also thriving at the Village of Hope.
 “She goes to school, Concordia Learning Center, Girl Scouts and therapy.
 “She’s flourishing,” says Michelle.

 Because Orange County Rescue Mission keeps families together, Joe, Michelle and Lucy are rebuilding their lives and their relationships with each other.
 Joe says his case manager has helped him grow and get through his problems, as well as making him a better husband and father to his daughter.
 “The biggest thing I’ve learned,” says Joe, “is to no longer be ashamed of the person I was.”
 “I’m a new creation in Christ,” says Michelle.
 “I am forgiving myself and being forgiven by Christ.”